guillemgarcia2183/Data-privacy-in-dynamic-graphs/README.md

 </div>

 > [!NOTE]
-> You can add your own dataset, but it must be in `.txt` or `.json` format and include the following columns:
+> You can add your own dataset, but it must be in `.txt` or `.json` format and include the following columns.
+The `weight` column is optional and only used for graphs that include edge weights.

 | From_node | To_node | Timestamp | Weight (optional) |
 |-----------|---------|-----------|-------------------|

-> The `weight` column is optional and only used for graphs that include edge weights.